 - Foster a sense of community that allows every member to comfortably live, work, and study in an atmosphere of respect;

-- Protect the rights of all members of the Utica College community;
+- Protect the rights of all members of the Utica University community;

 - Hold students accountable for their actions;

 - Provide a student conduct process in which there is the opportunity for participants to experience personal growth;

 - Assist students in developing alternatives to inappropriate behavior.

 How Our System Works

 Students have the right to express themselves freely on any subject provided they do so in a manner that does not violate the Code of Student Conduct.
 Students in turn have the responsibility to respect the rights of all members of the University to exercise these freedoms.

 - Tolerance and Civility